Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-5.md

 Nice!
 Now let's implement transaction signatures.

 ## Implementing Signatures
-Signing transactions is required, because this is the only way in Bitcoin to guarantee that one cannot spend coins belonging to someone else.
+Transactions must be signed because this is the only way in Bitcoin to guarantee that one cannot spend coins belonging to someone else.
 If a signature is invalid, the transaction is considered invalid too and, thus, cannot be added to the blockchain.

 We have all the pieces to implement transactions signing, except one thing: data to sign.
 What parts of a transaction are actually signed?
 Or a transaction is signed as a whole?
 Choosing data to sign is quite important.
 The thing is that data to be signed must contain information that identifies the data in a unique way.
-For example, it makes no sense signing just output values, because such signature won't consider the sender and the recipient.
+For example, it makes no sense signing just output values because such signature won't consider the sender and the recipient.

 Considering that transactions unlock previous outputs, redistribute their values, and lock new outputs, the following data must be signed: